Page loading ... Please wait.

 bibliography

-Chocolate Mousse Recipe
+Chocolate Mousse Recipe & Video

 Printer Friendly Page

 Now, there are chocolate mousse recipes that simply involve folding whipped cream into melted chocolate.
 Good, yes, but to make a sublime chocolate mousse with that lovely "mouth-feel", you also need egg yolks, whipped egg whites, and whipped heavy cream.
 Since there are so few ingredients in a chocolate mousse, the chocolate you pick is very important.
 Use a good quality semi sweet or bittersweet chocolate that you enjoy eating out of hand.
-My personal preference is a semi sweet chocolate containing about 60% cacao.
+My personal preference is a semi sweet chocolate containing around 60% cacao.
 When choosing a chocolate, always look for one that has a lovely shiny finish (a sign that the chocolate was cooked at the right temperature for the right amount of time) and one that has that wonderful 'snap' when you break it into pieces.

 In the bowl of your electric mixer (or with a hand mixer), whip the two egg whites with the cream of tartar until foamy.
 Gradually add two tablespoons of sugar and continue to beat until stiff peaks form, yet the whites are still glossy and not dry.
 Set aside.

-Remove the chocolate mixture from the refrigerator, and stir a couple of spoonfuls of the beaten egg whites into the chocolate mixture to lighten it, and then fold the remaining whites into the chocolate mixture, gently but thoroughly.
+Remove the chocolate mixture from the refrigerator, and gently stir a couple of spoonfuls of the beaten egg whites into the chocolate mixture to lighten it, and then fold the remaining whites into the chocolate mixture, gently but thoroughly.
 Fold in the whipped cream.

 Spoon the chocolate mousse into six individual serving dishes or glasses.
 Cover and refrigerate for a couple of hours.
 Can serve with additional whipped cream, fresh raspberries and/or shaved chocolate.

 Makes 6 servings.
+Preparation time 20 minutes.

 Bittman, Mark.
 How to Cook Everything.
 Macmillan.
 New York: 1998.